Abhinavl3v3l/EVA3/Project6/Readme.md

 ~~~

 Comparatively  a very good model.
-Was able to get base accuracy of 82.41%
+Accuracy same as base.

 ~~~
 Epoch 1/100